philipschm1tt/talk_ksqldb_joins/script.md

       --config "cleanup.policy=compact" \
       --topic philip.contactmails

-We will produce Kafka messages from the contactmails_dump using kafkacat.
+We will produce Kafka messages from the contactmails_dump using kcat.

-    kafkacat -b localhost:9092 -t philip.contactmails -P -K ";" -z lz4 -T -l contactmails_dump
+    kcat -b localhost:9092 -t philip.contactmails -P -K ";" -z lz4 -T -l contactmails_dump

 We use
 -P for the producer mode,